wurstscript/WurstScript/manual.md

     /  "op_divReal"

 ## Compiletime Functions
-Compiletime Functions are functions, that get executed when compiling yur script/map.
+Compiletime Functions are functions, that get executed when compiling your script/map.
 They mainly offer the possibility to create Object-Editor Objects via code.

 ### Declaration